New year, new you – and a smorgasbord of easy-to-do, healthy habits

-If you’re like many Americans, you make New Year’s resolutions at the start of the year, a promise to yourself to be a better you.
+If you’re like many Americans, you make New Year’s resolutions at the end of the year, a promise to yourself to be a better you.
 Good job!
-According to the Better Sleep Council’s Sleep Resolutions Survey, 88% of Americans make at least one resolution each January.
+According to the Better Sleep Council’s Sleep Resolutions Survey, 88% of Americans make at least one resolution leading up to New Year’s Eve.
 Unfortunately, less than 17% of us make it to the end of the month with any wins on our resolutions.

 Ouch!
 What are we doing wrong?

 Maybe our goals are too complex or unrealistic.
 Many of us struggle to adopt healthy habits but ignore one (or more) of the three essential pillars of good health: sleep, physical activity and a healthy diet.

 Don’t be discouraged.
 Start with smaller, easier-to-achieve goals that lead to bigger wins.

 7 super simple resolutions you can actually keep in 2020

 1. Stick to a smart sleep routine, even on the weekend.
 If you’re sleeping less than 7 hours each night, fortify your foundation with a commitment to better sleep.
 Use your smartphone to remind you when it’s time to begin your bedtime routine.
 If your current sleep schedule is all over the map, ease into your new routine slowly and celebrate the small wins, knowing it will get easier as time goes on.